mattias-p/agent/README.md

 ## Known problems

-* The worker processes should be implemented using exec instead of simple function calls.

 * The Agent violates the Liskov substitution principle by inheriting from FSM and then letting its output values depend on external state.
   The Agent chould have an FSM as a member through composition instead.